 Delivering a printed catalog in the mail and hoping orders will start to come in just won't cut it anymore because the expectation that you'll find product information and inspiration online is just too great.

-As an example of accessibility done really well, I'd like to highlight Mueller Company.
+As an example of accessibility done really well, look at Mueller Company.

 Often, B2B companies have a really extensive product portfolios, resulting in a large number of catalogs.

 This complicates the problem of keeping information easily accessible but Mueller worked around this challenge by organizing all their catalogs centrally with our digital binder (one of iPaper's most popular B2B features, just FYI).

 What the binder does is organize catalogs into specific sections (like chapters in a book), so a reader can get an overview of catalog categories and quickly find the catalog relevant to them.

 But more than that, the binders are searchable.
 So whatever product a shopper is looking for, in any catalog, all they have to do is look up the name to find it instantly.

 #2 Online Catalogs make eCOMMERCE Websites MORE ENGAGING

 People like to be inspired with content, which is why traditional catalogs have been so effective as a sales tool, but with online shopping catalogs you can take it to the next level by adding videos, animations and other interactive visual elements.

 Here are a few of our online catalog best practices.
 They've been proven to drive traffic from a catalog to a company's website as well as extending time on page: